muldjord/occurity/README.md

 ## What you need

 ### Hardware
-In order to install a system using Occurity you need the following hardware:
+In order to install a system running Occurity you need the following hardware:
 * A Raspberry Pi (3 or 4)
 * At least a 2 GB SD flash card
 * A monitor with at least 300 cd/m² brightness (preferably 350 cd/m²)